beemojs/beemo/docs/provider.md

 # Repository Setup

 To begin, create and clone a new repository on GitHub (or another VCS).
 This repository will be known as your "configuration module" going forward.
-I suggest naming it `build-tool-config`, as it's straight forward, easy to understand, and defines intent.
+I suggest naming it `build-tool-config`, or `dev-tools`, etc, as it's straight forward, easy to understand, and defines intent.

 ```
 git clone git@github.com:<username>/build-tool-config.git